openpsi-project/ReaLHF/docs/source/index.rst

 understanding the system-wide implementation (e.g., model workers) is not mandatory.

+For potential developers, please refer to the :doc:`impl` and the :doc:`arch` sections for a deeper understanding of the system architecture.

-Besides these tutorials, we present the reference manual of various configuration objects in the :doc:`expconfig` section, and a brief overview of the system architecture in the :doc:`intro` section.
+Besides these illustrations, we present the reference manual of various configuration objects in the :doc:`expconfig` section, and a brief overview of the system architecture in the :doc:`intro` section.